rwblokzijl/Msc-thesis-EuroToken/thesis.md

 impact and risk grow with the amount of money held in cash.

 In addition to people storing their money in private banks for security reasons, the digitalisation of society is a powerful motivator.
-Transacting using private money as opposed to public money allows for transfer of funds all over the world.
+Using private digital money as opposed to public money allows for transfer of funds all over the world.
 The ability to use private money in e-commerce, as well as its ease of transfer, has made privately banked money the predominant way people interact